Fishing industry in the Maldives: History

 level.
 The highest elevation of any island is not more than three and a half meters.
 Although the Maldives were in the direct path of the 2004 Indian Ocean tsunami, little permanent damage resulted to the coral beds and fishing grounds.

 The mainstays of the Maldives economy are its fisheries and tourism.
 Both are intrinsically related to the coral reefs.
 The fisheries were the dominant sector of the economy until 1985, when the tourism industry overtook the fisheries in terms of its contribution to GDP.
-However fisheries continue to provide an important source of income for about 20 percent of the population, with about 22,000 individuals involved in full-time fishing activities.
+However fisheries continue to provide an important source of income for about 20 per cent of the population, with about 22,000 individuals involved in full-time fishing activities.

 Statistics

 The following table shows the total volume of aquatic species caught in the Maldives, as reported by the FAO, for all commercial, industrial, recreational and subsistence purposes.

 Almost half of the catch is consumed locally.

 EEZ

 As with other countries, the Maldivian 200 nmi exclusive economic zone (EEZ) gives its fishing industry special fishing rights.
 It covers about 900,000 square kilometres.
 This area, plus the inland areas, are the areas which the Maldives can, under international law, regard as its fishing grounds.

 For most coastal countries, the EEZ roughly coincides with the continental shelf, the fishing rich area of relatively shallow water, less than 200 metres deep, that extends from most continental coastlines.
 The EEZ gives fishing and mineral rights to this shelf.
 In the case of the Madives, there is no continental shelf, since the Maldives are not part of a continent.
 The coral atoll equivalent of a continental shelf is the shallow coral floors surrounding the islands and within the coral basins and lagoons.
 The total land (not immersed) area of the islands is about 300 km2, and the total coral shelf area is about 35,000 km2.

 This shelf area is large compared to the land area (120 times larger), but still small compared to deep ocean part of the Maldivian EEZ (30 times smaller).

 There are four areas in the Maldives where fisheries can operate.